futureversecom/trn-examples/examples/evm/use-forge/README.md

 ## Testing:

 This project includes a test script written in Solidity (see `examples/evm/use-forge/test/Counter.t.sol` file).
-To run the test, execute the ff. in your terminal:
+To run the test, execute the following command in your terminal:

 ```
 forge test